Study Abroad Events

 Additionally, please be sure to read the pre-departure guide for your program.
 They will be available to you in StudioAbroad and also under the After Acceptance tab.

-Hollins Abroad's two programs in London and Paris both conduct on-site orientations after students arrive at their program sites.
+Hollins Abroad London conducts an on-site orientation after students arrive.
 Details are provided during the individual program sessions on the Roanoke campus and in the pre-departure guides.

 Most affiliated programs conduct on-site orientations.
 Information will be provided by the specific provider.